BrunoPDRS/BrunoPDRS/README.md

 ### Hey there!
 Welcome to my GitHub!
-Here you'll have access to projects and my learning timeline!
+Here you'll have access to my projects and my learning timeline!

 ## I'm Bruno Pedrosa